-Mo i Rana airport is located in the artic circle of Norway, forming a gateway to the region and offering travellers a first glimpse to the surrounding beautiful landscapes.
+Mo i Rana airport is located in the arctic circle of Norway, forming a gateway to the region and offering travellers a first glimpse to the surrounding beautiful landscapes.
 The airport is therefore inspired by the area’s distinct natural landscapes; in particular the icebergs and the mountain cliffs.

 The airport masterplan comprises a runway, a new terminal and a service building with all accompanying transport infrastructure.
 The planning for the airport is very functional with a simple arrangement on two levels that aims to optimise passenger flows and services requirements.